EmilyTheCleric/gopher_grades_bot/README.md

 why did you use .eri files?

-because I'm a narsicist and decided to use my initials as a powermove
+because I wanted to use my initials

 gophergrades.com has slightly different numbers, why is that?